bzliu94/bzliu94.github.io/taken-courses.md

 ---
-title: Classes
+title: Taken courses
 ---

 <img title="A porthole" src="shape2 - cropped, resized, and cleaned.png">

-# Classes
+# Taken courses

+## Undergraduate courses

-These are classes taken after graduating from high school.
+These are courses taken after graduating from high school.

 The times span from Fall 2007 to Fall 2012.
 Overall time spent for bachelor's is 5.5 years and 7 regular semesters.